lsblakk/pystar/docs/webapp.rst

 The template system uses dot-lookup syntax to access variable attributes.
-Django's template language is a bit sloppy: in pure Python, the '''.''' (dot) only lets you get attributes from objects.
-In this example, we are just doing attribute lookup, but in general if you're not sure how to get data out of an object in Django, try '''dot'''.
+Django's template language is a bit sloppy: in pure Python, the ``'.``' (dot) only lets you get attributes from objects.
+In this example, we are just doing attribute lookup, but in general if you're not sure how to get data out of an object in Django, try ``'dot``'.

 Method-calling happens in the {% for %} loop: poll.choice_set.all is interpreted as the Python code poll.choice_set.all(), which returns a sequence of Choice objects and is